Rameen-Mahmood/Concrete-Beam-Design/README.md

  -->
 # Contemporary Issues In Data

-## ![IBM’s AI Facial Recognition — a blatant theft of your photos or an attempt to counter AI prejudice in facial recognition technology?][Photo-Scraping]
+## ![IBM’s AI Facial Recognition — a blatant theft of your photos or an attempt to counter AI prejudice in facial recognition technology?][Photo Scraping]

 In this document, I will be analyzing both sides of IBM's controversial facial recognition technology — the utilization of the users' photos without their consent, and their use to reduce bias in facial technology.
 I highlight two articles which pose opposing arguments in respect to this issue.